apache/predictionio-sdk-python/docs/source/predictionio.rst

    In some cases you may not care whether the request is successful for performance or application-specific reasons, then you can simply skip step 2.

 .. note::
-   If you do care about the request status or need to get the return data, then at a later time you will need to call :meth:`~Client.aresp` with the AsyncRequest object returned in step 1.
+   If you do care about the request status or need to get the return data, then at a later time you will need to call :meth:`~AsyncRequest.get_response` with the AsyncRequest object returned in step 1.
-   Please refer to the documentation of :ref:`asynchronous request methods <async-methods-label>` for more details.

 For example, the following code first generates an asynchronous request to retrieve recommendations, then get the result at later time::